ergo-services/ergo/docs/advanced/observer.md

 Click a trace to expand its waterfall.
 It groups the observation points for each message (Sent, Delivered, Processed) into one row and arranges the rows into a tree by parent and child, so the indentation is the causal chain of who triggered whom.

-Each row carries a color-coded kind (SEND, CALL, RESP, SPAWN, TERM), the sender and receiver with their behaviors, the message type, and a timeline bar split into a lighter transit segment (Sent to Delivered) and a solid processing segment (Delivered to Processed).
+Each row carries a color-coded kind (SEND, CALL, RESP, SPAWN, TERM, and SPAN for a business span opened with `StartTracingSpan`), the sender and receiver with their behaviors, the message type, and a timeline bar split into a lighter transit segment (Sent to Delivered) and a solid processing segment (Delivered to Processed).
 Hovering shows the node at each point and the exact durations.
 For a message that crosses nodes, the transit time subtracts the measured clock skew between them, so the number reflects real travel time rather than clock drift.
 Local PIDs are clickable and open detail windows, and clicking a row opens a panel with every field of the span and the custom attributes merged from all of its observation points.

 ### Scope